Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

+We also record the wall-clock cost of the VQE calculations.
+The runtime varies significantly across spin sectors, since some sectors converge earlier than others even at the same number of evolution layers.
+Most sectors considered here reach the target fidelity before $S=1.5L$.
+Using analytical gradients with the L-BFGS-B optimizer on a single NVIDIA H100 GPU with four vCPUs, a typical $L=10$ chain sector with $S=15$ requires approximately $8$ minutes to converge.
+For the $L=12$ chain, a typical sector with $S=18$ requires approximately 2 hours.
+The most computationally demanding calculation performed in this work was the $3\times4$ lattice $(S=30)$ in the $(5,6)$ sector, which required approximately $18$ hours on the same computational setup.

-with $c$ ranging from 1 to 1.5, to achieve the fidelity $\geq 0.99$ at $U=4$.
-This scaling remains mild compared with the exponential growth of the Hilbert space dimension, indicating that the Hamiltonian variational ansatz provides an efficient representation of correlated ground states for the Hubbard model, at least for the system sizes analyzed in this study.
+Overall, the required circuit depth increases only moderately with system size, despite the exponential growth of the Hilbert-space dimension.
+This behavior indicates that the HV ansatz provides an efficient representation of correlated Hubbard-model ground states for the lattice sizes investigated here and forms a suitable foundation for the extraction of XC quantities presented in the following sections.

-\subsubsection{Circuit depth and gate-count scaling.}
+\subsubsection{Circuit depth and gate-count scaling}

-The variational circuit consists of two components: (i) a Slater determinant preparation circuit that constructs the non-interacting ground state at $U=0$, and (ii) $S$ HV ansatz evolution layers that generate the interacting state.
-The non-interacting state is a fermionic Gaussian state and can be prepared efficiently using Givens rotations~\cite{Kivlichan2018,Arute2020}, while the interacting part is generated by the HV ansatz circuit~\cite{Wecker2015}.
-All circuits were transpiled to the gate set $\{u,\mathrm{cx}\}$.
+As described in Sec.~\ref{sec:model_method}, the variational circuit consists of two components: (i) a Slater determinant preparation circuit that constructs the non-interacting ground state at $U=0$, and (ii) $S$ HV ansatz evolution layers that generate the interacting state.
+The non-interacting reference state is a fermionic Gaussian state prepared using Givens rotations~\cite{Jiang2018}, while the interacting part is generated by the HVA circuit~\cite{Wecker2015}.
+All circuits are transpiled to the gate set $\{$u, CNOT$\}$, where u is any one-qubit gate.